zhouyangze/zhouyangze.github.io/_pages/about.md

 ### Academic Services
 1. Reviewer of IEEE Transactions on Smart Grid
-2. Reviewer of IEEE Power Engineering Letter
+2. Reviewer of IEEE Power Engineering Letters
 3. Reviewer of IEEE Internet of Things Journal
 4. Reviewer of IEEE Computational Intelligence Magazine
 5. Reviewer of IEEE Power and Energy Magazine